Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 ## PaulStretch in FScape

-After this long haul, I want to dump the entire program first---before taking it apart and explaining the steps---so you can already experiment with it and render an actual sound:
+After this long haul, let's look at the entire program first---before taking it apart and explaining the steps---so you can already experiment with it and render an actual sound:

 ```scala